 On the other hand, the complex nature of court litigation procedures requires a constant presence of an experienced contract dispute lawyer.
-To prove a breach of contract allegations in the Court of Queen’s Bench of New Brunswick, the party must undergo an exhausting process of disclosures, discovery, witness examination, and closing arguments.
+To prove a breach of contract allegations in the Court of King’s Bench of New Brunswick, the party must undergo an exhausting process of disclosures, discovery, witness examination, and closing arguments.
 It is practically impossible to succeed in litigation and recover the damages without the help and representation of an experienced contract dispute lawyer.

 Therefore, an experienced contract dispute lawyer plays a central role in protecting personal and business interests and ensuring the favorable financial outcome of each contract dispute.

 Jack Haller is a distinguished civil attorney practicing in New Brunswick, Moncton.

 With over 18 years of experience dealing with the most contested contract disputes, Mr. Haller can help you draft all types of contracts, avoiding the possibility of misinterpretation.

 When the dispute arises, Mr. Haller will provide you with top-notch representation, always having your best interest in mind.